Submission Guidelines

 Submission of manuscripts

-By submitting my article to this journal, I agree to the IOS Press License to Publish: https://www.iospress.nl/service/authors/author-copyright-agreement/ and the IOS Press Privacy Policy: https://www.iospress.nl/privacy-policy/.
+By submitting an article to this journal, you agree to the IOS Press License to Publish: https://www.iospress.nl/service/authors/author-copyright-agreement/ and the IOS Press Privacy Policy: https://www.iospress.nl/privacy-policy/.
+As of Q3 2024, IOS Press has adopted Sage’s editorial policies.
+Please go to Sage's Publication Ethics and Research Integrity - Policy Guidelines for Authors for details.

 Submission of an article is understood to imply that the article is original and unpublished and is not being considered for publication elsewhere.